edgelesssys/marblerun/docs/docs/workflows/update-manifest.md

     }
     ```

-3. Finally Bob acknowleges the update by providing the updated manifest again.
+3. Finally Bob acknowledges the update by providing the updated manifest again.
 Alice can either distribute the update manifest to Bob via a second channel, or Bob uses the manifest obtained from `marblerun manifest update get`:

     ```bash
     $ marblerun manifest update acknowledge new_manifest.json $MARBLERUN ---cert bob.crt --key bob-private.pem